Z-Bolt/OctoScreen/README.md

 # OctoScreen [![GitHub release](https://img.shields.io/github/release/Z-Bolt/OctoScreen.svg)](https://github.com/Z-Bolt/OctoScreen/releases) [![license](https://img.shields.io/github/license/Z-Bolt/OctoScreen.svg)]()

-_OctoScreen_, LCD touch interface for our OctoPrint based on GTK+3, that allows you to control your 3D Printer, like you can do with any [LCD panel](http://reprap.org/wiki/RepRapTouch), but using _OctoPrint_ and a Raspberry Pi.
-It's a _X application_ to be executed directly in the X Server without a window manager or browser, as _frontend of a [OctoPrint](http://octoprint.org) server_ in a Raspberry Pi equipped with any [Touch Screen](https://www.waveshare.com/wiki/4.3inch_HDMI_LCD_(B)).
+_OctoScreen_ is a LCD touch interface for your OctoPrint server.
+It is based on GTK+3, and allows you to control your 3D Printer, like you can do with any [LCD panel](http://reprap.org/wiki/RepRapTouch), but using _OctoPrint_ and a Raspberry Pi.
+It's an _X application_ that's executed directly in the X Server without a window manager or browser, as _frontend of a [OctoPrint](http://octoprint.org) server_ in a Raspberry Pi equipped with any [Touch Screen](https://www.waveshare.com/wiki/4.3inch_HDMI_LCD_(B)).

 <img width="480" src="https://user-images.githubusercontent.com/390214/60487814-ef9d1a00-9ca8-11e9-9c48-31bf54a5488d.png" />